 Backing up email in Exchange Online

 One of the questions we often hear is "How does Exchange Online back up my data?"
 You may be asking this because you're concerned about how to recover your data if there is a failure.
-Or you may be wondering how to recover your data if it gets accidentally deleted.
+Alternatively, you may be wondering how to recover your data if it gets accidentally deleted.
 This topic answers these questions.

 Lots of things can disrupt service availability, such as hardware failure, natural disasters, or human error.
 To ensure that your data is always available and that services continue, even when unexpected events occur, Exchange Online uses the same technologies found in Exchange Server.
-For example, Exchange Online uses the Exchange Server feature known as Database Availability Groups to replicate Exchange Online mailboxes to multiple databases in separate Microsoft datacenters.
+For example, Exchange Online uses the Exchange Server feature known as Database Availability Groups (DAGs) to replicate Exchange Online mailboxes to multiple databases in separate Microsoft datacenters.

-With all the previously mentioned options for Deleted item recovery, note that point in time restoration of mailbox items is out of scope for the Exchange Online service, though there might be third-party solutions available that provide this functionality.
-Exchange Online offers extensive retention and recovery support for an organization's email infrastructure, and your mailbox data is available when you need it, no matter what happens.
+Point in time restoration of mailbox items is out of scope for the Exchange Online service, though there might be third-party solutions available that provide this functionality.
+Exchange Online offers great retention and recovery support for your organization's email infrastructure, and your mailbox data is available when you need it, no matter what happens.
 For more information about additional options, see the following topics:

 How do users backup Outlook data?

-Offboard a user from Office 365
+Offboard a user from Microsoft 365 or Office 365

 For more info what to do when a user in your organization leaves, check out Remove a former employee.
 This topic discusses the steps you should take and how to secure your data after an employee leaves your organization.